James Augustine, MD, FACEP

 Lisa Hrutkay, DO, FACEP

 Dr. Hrutkay is a board certified Emergency Physician with 20 years of experience and has over 20 years in EMS as paramedic and EMS medical director.
-She serves as medical director for two EMS agencies in WV and is the Medical Director for Air Evac Lifeteam bases in WV and OH.
+She serves as medical director for three EMS agencies in WV and is the Medical Director for Air Evac Lifeteam bases in WV and OH.
 Lisa has served in the past on the Board of Directors and is a past president of WV ACEP.
-She is the founder of the first osteopathic wilderness medicine rotation in the U.S. and also serves as Core Faculty for the EM Residency Program at OVMC.
+She is the founder of the first osteopathic wilderness medicine rotation in the U.S. and had also served as Core Faculty for the EM Residency Program at OVMC.
 She is currently employed by the West Virginia School of Osteopathic Medicine as the Statewide Campus Northern Regional Dean.

 Tom serves as a Captain for the City of Wheeling Fire Department and has been a professional firefighter/paramedic for 24 years.
 He holds National Registry and Critical Care Paramedic certification.
 He currently participates on the WFD dive team, swift water rescue team and is a member of the West Virginia Northern Regional Response Team as a Hazardous Materials Technician.Tom is also an instructor for the West Virginia Public Service Training (RESA 6) and holds a committee position on the Boy Scouts of America, Ohio Valley Council, Properties Committee.
 He is still active with his local BSA, Order of the Arrow Lodge.